Whitehead theorem: Spaces with isomorphic homotopy groups may not be homotopy equivalent

 A word of caution: it is not enough to assume π_{n}(X) is isomorphic to π_{n}(Y) for each n in order to conclude that X and Y are homotopy equivalent.
 One really needs a map f : X → Y inducing an isomorphism on homotopy groups.
 For instance, take X= S^{2} × RP^{3} and Y= RP^{2} × S^{3}.
 Then X and Y have the same fundamental group, namely the cyclic group Z/2, and the same universal cover, namely S^{2} × S^{3}; thus, they have isomorphic homotopy groups.
-On the other hand their homology groups are different (as can be seen from the Künneth formula); thus, X and Y are not homotopy equivalent.
+On the other hand, their homology groups are different (as can be seen from the Künneth formula); thus, X and Y are not homotopy equivalent.

 The Whitehead theorem does not hold for general topological spaces or even for all subspaces of R^{n}.
 For example, the Warsaw circle, a compact subset of the plane, has all homotopy groups zero, but the map from the Warsaw circle to a single point is not a homotopy equivalence.
 The study of possible generalizations of Whitehead's theorem to more general spaces is part of the subject of shape theory.

-Generalization to model categories

-In any model category, a weak equivalence between cofibrant-fibrant objects is a homotopy equivalence.